HOME

 SPAIN, 2003, Scott 3199

 ANESVAD (from A Nuestros Enfermos Servimos Viendo a Dios - In Our Patients We Serve God) was singled out by Spain on the 50th World Leprosy Day.
 A non-governmental and non-profit organization, ANESVAD was founded in Bilbao in 1968, became a national organization two years later, and began its international work the next year with the help of Fr.
-Javier Olazabal, SJ, a Jesuit from Bilbao, who went voluntarily to practice his apostolate to the Culion leprosy-island in the Philippines.
+Javier Olazabal, SJ, a Jesuit from Bilbao, who went voluntarily to practice his apostolate to the Culion leprosy colony in the Philippines.
 It now serves people in 28 Asian, Latin American and African countries, in close collaboration with Jesuits and other orders.
-More

 Fe y Alegría